Agave nectar vs Honey - Health impact and Nutrition Comparison

 The pH value of different types of honey can range from 3.67 to 4.11 (2).
 It has an acidic character.

-Agave nectar is only slightly more acidic with a pH ranging from 4.3 to 4.8 (3).
+Agave nectar is only slightly more acidic, with a pH ranging from 4.3 to 4.8 (3).

 Weight Loss and Diets

-Agave nectar and honey are both very high in calories, however, they are usually used in small amounts and are a better alternative compared to refined, white sugar.
-Both honey and agave nectar contain less calories than white sugar.
+Agave nectar and honey are both very high in calories; however, they are usually used in small amounts and are better alternatives to refined white sugar.

-Some studies have suggested that honey can help suppress appetite and help lower weight gain, due to lower food intake (4,5).
+Some studies have suggested that honey can help suppress appetite and help lower weight gain due to lower food intake (4,5).

 Health Impact